NEW CUPA PERMIT FEE INCREASES FOR FISCAL YEAR 2016-2017

-This Department’s Health Hazardous Materials Division is proposing fee increases for the first time in six fiscal years to cover full operational costs of its regulatory activities effective fiscal year 2016-17.
-These fee increases will apply to all unified programs such as Aboveground Petroleum Storage Tanks, Hazardous Waste Generator/Tiered Permitting, Hazardous Materials Handler and California Accidental Release Prevention Program.
+This Department’s Division has fee increases for the first time in six fiscal years to cover full operational costs of its regulatory activities effective fiscal year 2016-17.
+These fee increases apply to all unified programs such as Aboveground Petroleum Storage Tanks, Hazardous Waste Generator/Tiered Permitting, Hazardous Materials Handler and California Accidental Release Prevention Program.
 The permit fees are necessary to support the inspection program and fund the compliance, emergency services, outreach, investigations, site remediation, training and community activities performed by HHMD all year long.
 The fee increases will be effective for all the program elements in this Department’s jurisdiction as well as specific programs in LA City, Santa Monica, and La Habra in Orange County.

 With the increasing demand for more regulatory oversights of business facilities that pose a high risk of hazards to the community like the Exide Battery case in City of Vernon, Exxon Mobil Refinery in Torrance and the Southern California Gas in Porter Ranch, personnel and resources justify the necessary funding to protect public health, safety and the environment.
 HHMD is dedicated to carry out its State mandate and obligations to our regulated business community and to the people of Los Angeles County.